Dalmatian Pelicans Featured in

 Dalmatian pelicans can be seen in a colony at the Srebarna UNESCO reserve from mid-winter to mid-March.
-Migratory pelicans are also regulars on another spot is the biggest natural lake in Bulgaria—Lake Bourgas.
+Migratory pelicans are also quite common on another spot, which is biggest natural lake in Bulgaria—Lake Bourgas.

 During migration, the Nature Conservation Center Poda is also of great importance for Dalmatian pelicans.
 During the winter months, the Atanasovsko Lake territory is used primarily for birds' feeding and resting.